• Soon to be established

 The sculpture is being donated by the artist to establish a lasting legacy in memory of Carolyn.
 "Family Ladder" will be the first sculpture to establish the garden space in front of the Performing Arts Building.
 Through the years, additional Public works will be exhibited by additional artists and possibly donated to grow the garden.

-"Family Ladder" was created in 1982 series of 6 large outdoor metal sculptures, all made with already existing materials from the Commercial Metals Recycle Yard just east of Ybor City.
-Over the past 40 years, many of the works have been exhibited throughout the Tampa Bay area.
-Coming to rest in Ybor City, where its story began, this artwork celebrates a visionary woman and the cultural legacy of a higher education landmark—bringing the journey full circle.
+"Family Ladder" was created in 1982 in a series of 6 large outdoor metal sculptures.
+Each work of art is constructed from discarded metal from the Commercial Metals Recycle Yard just east of Ybor City.
+Over the past 40 years, many of the sculptures have been sited and on exhibition throughout the Tampa Bay in various locations.

 Click on an image to start the gallery, and on the link below to see additional Public Art